1. Recognition of Ukraine’s Independence: December 31, 1991

 7. Ukrainian community

 The Ukrainian community in Malaysia is relatively small.
-According to unofficial data, about five hundred Ukrainians live in Malaysia, mainly in the capital city of Kuala Lumpur.
+According to unofficial data, about 250 Ukrainians live in Malaysia, mainly in the capital city of Kuala Lumpur.

 The interests of the Ukrainian community in the cultural and humanitarian sphere are promoted, in particular, through the public organization "Ukrainian Cultural Association".